coder/deploy-code-server/guides/configuring_environment.md

 > NOTE: Extensions installed using this method will not persist between container rebuilds

 2. Installing using vscode integrated terminal<br>
 You can install extensions by using the built-in terminal in code-server.
 Use Ctrl+J to bring up the panel and select the terminal tab.
-Or you can use Ctrl+\`
+Or you can use Ctrl+\`<br>
 The command for installing extensions is:
 ```shell
 code-server --install-extension ms-python.python